 Statements in the directors' report and the management discussion & analysis describing company's objectives, expectations or predictions, may be forward-looking statement within the meaning of applicable laws and regulations.
 Although we believe our expectation is based on reasonable assumption, actual results may differ materially from those expressed in the statement.
 Important factors that could influence the company's operations include: global and domestic demand and supply conditions affecting selling prices, new capacity additions, availability of critical materials and their cost, changes in government policies and tax laws, economic development of the country, and such other factors which are material to the business operations of the company.

 For and on behalf of the Board of Shiva Cement Limited

-Date : 12.05.2020 Place : Rourkela-769004 Sd/-Manoj Kumar Rustagi Whole-Time Director DIN : 07742914 Sd/-Rajendra Prasad Gupta Director DIN : 01325989 as on the financial year ended on 2019-20
+Sd/-Manoj Kumar Rustagi Whole-Time Director

+nole-Time Directo DIN: 07742914 Rajendra Prasad Gupta

+Director

+DIN: 01325989

 Annexure - A

 Form No. MGT-9 EXTRACT OF ANNUAL RETURN